Mixed $\ell$-adic complexes for schemes over number fields: Horizontal perverse sheaves

 \subsection{Mixed perverse sheaves}

-The key point is that, if $A\in\Uf$, then, as $A$ is a $\Z$-algebra of finite type, the residue fields of closed points of $\Spec A$ are finite, so we can use the theory of \cite{BBD} chapter 5 as in section 3 of \cite{Hu} to define categories $\Dbm(X,E)$ of mixed horizontal complexes.
+The key observation in order to define weights in our setting, if $A\in\Uf$, then, as $A$ is a $\Z$-algebra of finite type, the residue fields of closed points of $\Spec A$ are finite, so we can use the theory of \cite{BBD} chapter 5 as in section 3 of \cite{Hu} to define categories $\Dbm(X,E)$ of mixed horizontal complexes.
 Once we have defined what it means for a horizontal constructible sheaf to be punctually pure of a certain weight, the definition proceeds as in \cite{BBD} 5.1.5.
 If $\F\in\Ob\Sh_h(X,E)$ and $w\in\Z$, we say that $\F$ is \emph{punctually pure of weight $w$} if there exists $(A,\X)\in\Ob\Uf X$ and $\F'\in\Ob\Sh_c(\X,E)$ a constructible sheaf extending $\F$ such that, for every closed point $x$ of $\Spec A$, $\F'_{|\X_x}$ is punctually pure of weight $w$ in the sense of \cite{BBD} 5.1.5 (that is, of Deligne's \cite{De}).
 We say that $\F$ is \emph{mixed} if it has a filtration whose graded pieces are punctually pure of some weight.

 We denote by $\Dbm(X,E)$ the full subcategory of \emph{mixed complexes} in $\Dbh(X,E)$; the objects of $\Dbm(X,E)$ are complexes $K$ such that all the (usual) cohomology sheaves of $K$ are mixed.